I Said My Pajamas (and Put On My Pray'rs)

 "I Said My Pajamas (and Put On My Pray'rs)" is a popular song with music by George Wyle and lyrics by Edward Pola.
 It was published in 1949.
-The songs describes somebody who is in love, but whose descriptions about what she does are full of switcheroos, indicating her absentmindedness.
+The song describes somebody who is in love, but whose descriptions about what she does are full of switcheroos, indicating her absentmindedness.

 Four hit versions made the charts in 1950: by Tony Martin and Fran Warren, by Ray Bolger and Ethel Merman, by Margaret Whiting, and by Doris Day.